-

 Case ChallengeThe Sustainable Supply Chain Case Challenge offers graduate students from across Canada the opportunity to apply their knowledge and skills to address a real-world business case relevant to the future sustainability of supply chains.

-The 2nd annual competition will take place in February 2025 at the Schulich School of Business, York University.
-The challenge is organized by the George Weston Ltd. Centre for Sustainable Supply Chains in collaboration with Schulich’s Supply Chain and Operations Management Club (SCOMC).
+The 3rd annual competition will take place from January 21 – February 6, 2026, at the Schulich School of Business, York University.
+The challenge is organized by the George Weston Ltd. Centre for Sustainable Supply Chains.

 The competition is made possible through the generous support of Lead Sponsor, Loblaw Companies Limited, and Partner Sponsor, CITT.